A proof of loop equations in 2d topological gravity: Relation to other approaches

 \subsection{Relation to Marolf-Maxfield \cite{Marolf:2020xie}}

 Let us discuss the relation between our expression \eqref{eq:HH-corr} and the one proposed by Marolf and Maxfield in \cite{Marolf:2020xie}

 This is different from our \eqref{eq:HH-corr}.
-In \eqref{eq:HH-corr} the bra and the ket are treated asymmetrically.
+In their formulation the Hartle-Hawking state is represented by both the bra $\bra\MMHH|$ and ket $|\MMHH\ket$ as in \eqref{eq:MM-prop}, while in our formulation the bra and ket are treated asymmetrically and the Hartle-Hawking state is represented by the ket $|\text{HH}\ket$ only.
 In other words, our expression \eqref{eq:HH-corr} corresponds to a special (Euclidean) time-slicing of the spacetime where the initial state has no boundary and all the boundaries are on the final state.
 On the other hand, the proposal \eqref{eq:MM-prop} in \cite{Marolf:2020xie} is based on a certain assumption of the cutting and sewing of the gravitational path integral and the existence of the CPT conjugation.

 However, as emphasized in \cite{Moore:1991ag}, the sewing of path integral in quantum gravity is quite different from the ordinary quantum field theories without gravity.
 Let us recall the argument in \cite{Moore:1991ag}.
 When the manifold $M$ is cut into two pieces $M_1$ and $M_2$, the path integral of quantum fields over $M$ is obtained by gluing $M_1$ and $M_2$ along the common boundary $\Si=\del M_1=\del M_2$